billyyoung/blog/content/posts/coffee.md

 #### Margin on beans?
 As a side note, after looking at the unit price of some of these deals I wonder what the margin on coffee beans is.
 The 6 lbs of beans at $40 comes out to $0.22 for 15g after all.

-Some [quick googling](https://www.quora.com/Whats-the-margin-on-coffee-beans-from-roaster-to-distributor) is showing ~10% margin in some cases, but I couldn't find much more info.
+Some <a target="_blank" href="https://www.quora.com/Whats-the-margin-on-coffee-beans-from-roaster-to-distributor">quick googling</a> is showing ~10% margin in some cases, but I couldn't find much more info.

 Meaning the margin on these 340g-for-$19 beans is _quite_ boutique in comparison ($0.84 per cup vs $0.22 per cup).